-Budgets often get cut short so your website ends up missing many elements that may have been effective, and without actually measuring the effectiveness of anything over time, you may have poor performing pages that sit there until your next design overhaul in a couple years.
+Budgets often get cut short so your website ends up missing many elements that may have been effective, and without actually measuring the effectiveness of anything over time, you may have poor-performing pages that sit there until your next design overhaul in a couple of years.
 As designers, we do our best, but traditional design without visitor reaction data is like driving with no headlights.

 It’s called Growth-Driven Design

 Use Data to Make Better Decisions

 Growth Driven Design minimizes the risks of traditional Big Design.
 We reduce these risks by shortening the time to launch, and reducing your up-front costs to cover only the highest-impact elements.
 Our goal is to get your new site to your visitors quickly so that we can collect reaction data and begin to continuously improve.

 With GDD, we start with a launchpad site.
 This is a next-level version of your site that is better and newer than what you have, but we launch with the launch critical elements and all of the highest-impact upgrades we can identify.

 After the launch, we begin continuous improvement cycles where we’ll roll out improvements in batches so we can test the results and identify what works and improve as we go, using data from your own web visitors to know what is best.